Causal Claims in Economics: Claim-Graph Dataset and Construction

-Using the curated summaries from Stage 1, particularly the sections on causal identification and causal claims, we prompted the LLM to extract detailed all knowledge links presented in each paper between two knowledge entities.
-The LLM identified source and sink variables as described by the authors, determined the types of relationships (e.g., direct causal effect, indirect causal effect, mediation, confounding, theoretised relationship, correlation), and recorded the empirical methods used to establish each link (e.g., RCT, IV, DiD, OLS, simulations).
-The result was an edge list per paper, where each row represents an edge with a source node (e.g., a cause) and a sink node (e.g., an effect).
-We also included relevant edge attributes, such as the method used to evidence that edge.
-While we collected additional attributes like the direction of effect, magnitude, and statistical significance, these features were experimental and are not used in the main analysis due to variation in reporting standards.\footnote{These additional attributes were collected for exploratory purposes but were not included in the primary analysis.}
+Using the curated summaries from Stage 1, particularly the sections on identification language and claims, we prompted the LLM to extract detailed claim-graph edges between two concepts.
+Each edge is labeled with its evidentiary basis (causal vs non-causal) based on the methods used to support the claim.
+For each link, the model identified source and sink variables as described by the authors, classified the relationship type (e.g., direct causal effect, indirect causal effect, mediation, confounding, theorized relationship, correlation), and recorded the empirical method(s) used to support the link (e.g., RCT, IV, DiD, OLS, simulations).

+We execute Stage 2 three times for each of the three Stage 1 summaries, yielding nine candidate edge lists per paper.
+This design allows us to assess the robustness of extracted causal structures across repeated model passes.
+The result is an edge list per paper, where each row represents an edge with a source node and a sink node, alongside key edge attributes such as the method used to evidence the relationship.
+While we also collected additional attributes such as the direction of effect, magnitude, and statistical significance, these features were experimental and are not used in the main analysis due to variation in reporting standards.\footnote{These additional attributes were collected for exploratory purposes but were not included in the primary analysis.} The extracted source and sink descriptions are subsequently mapped to standardized JEL codes in Stage 3.